ashiqsultan/jwt-auth-boilerplate/README.md

 ## Check validity of JWT token
 Send a GET request to api/protectedroute
+This route is protected with the middleware/auth.js The auth.js in the middleware folder verifies the token.
 1. Without token.
 Response: "No Token, Authorization denied"
 2. Send a GET request with incorrect token.
 Response: "Token is not valid"
 3. Send a GET request with correct token.
 You will be sucessfully taken to the next middleware in the application stack

+## Mechanism
+JWT is generated using a "Private key" and "Token options" When a JWT token is received from the client it is checked with a "Public key" and our "Token options" You can use private keys for both

 I didn't use Passport to Authenticate because it is very heavy for this simple task.
 Use passport only if you neeed to Authenticate using other social media accounts